kubevirt/demo/README.md

 $ kubectl get ovms -o yaml testvm

 # To start an offline VM you can use
-$ ./virtctl console start testvm
+$ ./virtctl start testvm
 $ kubectl get vms
 $ kubectl get vms -o yaml testvm

 # To shut it down again
-$ ./virtctl console stop testvm
+$ ./virtctl stop testvm

 # To delete
 $ kubectl delete vms testvm